COMPETITIONS

 The referee will pause the sparring when they believe they have seen a successful technique.
 At least one of the two other judges must agree for the point to be recorded.

-Use of a blacklisted technique or for unsportsmanlike behaviour.
 A list of these rules can be found here.

 Continuous